fscorrupt/awesome-stars/README.md

 - [henrygd/beszel](https://github.com/henrygd/beszel) - Lightweight server monitoring hub with historical data, docker stats, and alerts.
 - [AlexGustafsson/cupdate](https://github.com/AlexGustafsson/cupdate) - A service to keep container images secure and up-to-date.
 Made for Kubernetes and Docker.
 - [Zibbp/ganymede](https://github.com/Zibbp/ganymede) - Twitch VOD and Live Stream archiving platform.
 Includes a rendered and real-time chat for each archive.
-- [flohoss/gocron](https://github.com/flohoss/gocron) - A go based task scheduler with GUI
+- [flohoss/gocron](https://github.com/flohoss/gocron) - A task scheduler built with Go and Vue.js that allows users to specify recurring jobs via a simple YAML configuration file.
+The scheduler reads job definitions, executes commands at specified times us
 - [opencloud-eu/opencloud](https://github.com/opencloud-eu/opencloud) - 🌤️This is the main repository of the OpenCloud server.
 It contains the golang codebase for the backend services.
 - [umuterturk/email-verifier](https://github.com/umuterturk/email-verifier) - Privacy-first, Free, Open Source email verifier
 - [tutman96/jetkvm-plugin-tailscale](https://github.com/tutman96/jetkvm-plugin-tailscale) - Tailscale plugin for the JetKVM